-Commercial Paper: In December, 2010, Torchmark entered into a credit facility with a group of lenders allowing unsecured borrowings and stand-by letters of credit up to \$600 million.
-The facility includes a provision which allows Torchmark to increase the facility limit by \$200 million if certain conditions are met.
-The Company also has the ability to request up to \$250 million in letters of credit to be issued against the facility.
-The agreement is set to terminate on January 7, 2015.
-The credit facility is further designated as a back-up credit line for a commercial paper program, where Torchmark may borrow from either the credit line or issue commercial paper at any time, with total commercial paper outstanding not to exceed the facility limit less any letters of credit issued.
+Commercial Paper: As of July 16, 2014, Torchmark entered into a new credit facility with a group of lenders allowing for unsecured borrowings and stand-by letters of credit up to \$750 million, replacing a previous facility that had a maximum limitation of \$600 million.
+Up to \$250 million in letters of credit can be issued against the new facility.
+The facility is further designated as a back-up credit line for a commercial paper program under which the Company may either borrow from the credit line or issue commercial paper at any time, with total commercial paper outstanding not to exceed the facility maximum, less any letters of credit issued.
 Interest is charged at variable rates.
-The facility does not have a ratings-based acceleration trigger which would require early payment.
-A facility fee is charged for the entire facility.
-There is also an issuance fee for letters of credit issued.
-Torchmark is subject to certain covenants for the agreements regarding capitalization and earnings, with which it was in compliance at December 31, 2013 and throughout the three-year period ended December 31, 2013.
+The facility has no ratings-based acceleration triggers which would require early repayment.
+The new facility terminates July 16, 2019.
+In accordance with the agreement, Torchmark is subject to certain covenants regarding capitalization, as was the case with the previous credit facility.
+As of December 31, 2014, and throughout the three-year period ended December 31, 2014, Torchmark was in full compliance with the appropriate covenants.
 Borrowings on the credit facilities are reported as short-term debt on the Consolidated Balance Sheets.
 A table presenting selected information concerning Torchmark's short-term borrowings is presented below.